SP2024 GBSC/IDNE 720/790-VTR JC- Data Science Club

 If you are not able to make the office hours sessions, please contact us as soon as possible to make alternative arrangements.

-The dates in the course summary below are the last day of final exams, and therefore the due dates for the demonstrations.
-Please plan ahead to finish all three of them before that date.
+The date of the final Demonstration in the course summary below is the last day of final exams, and therefore the final due date for all work.
+Please plan ahead to finish all assignments before that date.
 We cannot accept work after the due dates below without prior, individual discussion.

 Grading: